He Suddenly Interrupted Me And Asked:

 Would you rather save 10% and be treated like a regular customer or invest an extra 10% and be treated like a king?

-So now that I have shared my best 2 tips with you, let’s dive in.
+So now that I have shared my best 2 tips with you, here are the 5 fundamentals of becoming a great negotiator:

 “You must always be ready to negotiate, but never negotiate without being ready.”
 Nixon